adscorp100/mdhomecarebuild/src/content/blog/what-makes-a-truly-great-disability-support-worker-australia.md

 - **Disability-Specific Knowledge:** Understanding different types of disabilities and their potential impacts and support needs.
 - **Behaviour Support Strategies:** Knowledge of positive behaviour support (if working with individuals with complex behaviours).

 Formal qualifications, such as a Certificate III in Individual Support (Disability), often provide foundational knowledge in these areas.
+You can explore training options in our guide to the [top NDIS courses for support workers](/blog/top-ndis-courses-for-support-workers).

 #### Cultural Competence & Diversity Awareness
 Australia is multicultural, and support workers must be able to provide respectful and inclusive support to people from diverse backgrounds, understanding and respecting different cultural values, beliefs, and communication styles.
 This may involve using interpreters or adapting approaches as needed.